 Celebrating the very best ingredients from Scottish producers and growers, The Scottish Cafe & Restaurant offers delicious, fresh, simple, good value food in a beautiful setting.

-Situated in the Gardens Entrance, the Contini Espresso offers fresh coffee and sweet-treats.
+The Garden Café offers fresh coffee and sweet-treats.
 Either relax in our informal café or take out and enjoy in Princes Street gardens.